-Pursuant to the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) that was signed into law on March 27, 2020, participants who were currently receiving required minimum distributions were offered the option to waive their 2020 payment and participants who were due to receive the first required distribution in 2020 had their distribution automatically waived.
-The ability to request special waivers with respect to required minimum distributions, under the CARES Act ceased as of December 31, 2020.
-In addition, the Plan also permits participants to request up to \$100,000 in coronavirus-related distributions, with repayment terms of up to three years, in accordance with the CARES Act.
+Pursuant to the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), the Plan permitted participants to request up to \$100,000 in coronavirus-related distributions, with repayment terms of up to three years, in accordance with the CARES Act.
 The ability to request coronavirus-related distributions under the CARES Act ceased as of December 31, 2020.